DinneK/GitFit/docs/README.md

 - Calculate and display this trend: for a user, what days had increasing steps for 3 or more days

 ## Milestones
-- We cultivated a wonderful team dynamic based on well planned and thought out approaches.
+- We cultivated a wonderful team dynamic based on well-planned and thought-out approaches.
-- We engineered an API integration while negotiating each others thoughts, ideas and feelings.
+- We engineered an API integration while negotiating each other's thoughts, ideas, and feelings.
 - We each navigated through any potentially arising issues with an empathetic team mentality and daily EOD retros to discuss any issues or needs.

 ## Challenges
 - Remaining open and willing to hear each other out.
 We managed this by referring back to our DTR each day.
 - Staying in the present and not rushing ahead in our work despite our deadline.
-We laid out a very thoughout map that we utilized to avoid these pitfalls.
+We laid out a very thorough map that we utilized to avoid these pitfalls.
 - The API was even more challenging than any of us anticipated.
-But due to the constant contact with our DTR we were able to properly identify when we got stuck in a rabbit hole and how to get out of it.
+However, due to the constant contact with our DTR, we were able to properly identify when we got stuck in a rabbit hole and how to get out of it.

 ### Set Up
 1. Clone the repo